Church of St Cyriac and St Julitta, Swaffham Prior: History

+Scottish poet Edwin Muir (1887 – 1959) is buried in the churchyard.

 Architecture

 The tower is constructed in clunch and flint with limestone dressings.
 The rest of the church is in gault brick with stone dressings.
 The roof is slated.
 Its plan consists of a three-bay nave with north and south aisles, north and south transepts, a chancel, and a west tower.
 The tower is in three stages with buttresses.
 The lower two stages are square, and the top stage is octagonal.
 At the northeast angle is a staircase.
 The tower is set on a plinth with a frieze decorated in a chequerboard pattern in brick and stone.
 In the bottom stage of the tower is a west doorway, and above this is a three-light window.
 The top stage contains two-light bell openings on each face.
 The parapet is decorated with flushwork.
 At the west end of the church is a gallery.
 There is a ring of six bells, all cast in 1791 by John Briant.
 Although St Mary's also has a fine Romanesque tower, only the tower of Ss.
 Cyriac & Julitta contains bells, and so they are still rung every Sunday for services at St Mary's.
 As of February 2019, the tenor bell has been deemed 'unringable'.